radi0sus/tau-calc/README.md

 	Coordination number 6:
 	Ideal octahedron     :     O = 0.00

-	XYZ coordinates of the central atom an its neighbors:
+	XYZ coordinates of the central atom and its neighbors:
 	------------------------------------------------------------------------
 	7
 	879418.cif Ru1